Soccer-Reaction to major European clubs announcing a breakaway Super League

-(Reuters) -Twelve of Europe’s top football clubs announced on Sunday they were launching a breakaway Super League in the face of widespread opposition from within the game and beyond.
-[L1N2MB0MJ]
+Twelve of Europe's top football clubs announced on Sunday they were launching a breakaway Super League in the face of widespread opposition from within the game and beyond.
+L1N2MB0MJ read more

 Following are some reactions to the news: